-The principal owners of Merganser are the Gahan 2019 Descendants' Trust and Providence Equity Partners L.L.C. ("Providence") indirectly through Providence Equity Capital Markets Merganser LLC, an affiliate of Providence, which together own approximately 80%.
-Employees own the remaining 20%.
+The principal owner of Merganser is Providence Equity Capital Markets Merganser LLC, an affiliate of Providence Equity Partners L.L.C. ("Providence"), which owns approximately 76%.
+Employees and former employees of the Adviser and related affiliates own the remaining 24%.
 Providence is registered with the SEC as an investment adviser.
-Please see Providence's Form ADV for detailed information on its ownership and control.
-The trustees of the Gahan 2019 Descendants' Trust are Thomas J. Gahan (Special Investment Trustee), Dolores R. Gahan (Investment Trustee) and Michael J. Gahan (Independent Trustee).
 Please see "Other Financial Industry Activities and Affiliations" below for more information.